-3. To identify factors that are impeding or may impede the use of SLS, including;
+3. To identify factors that are impeding or may impede the use of S

 The new research maps the provision of safer custody telephone lines across the prison estate - dedicated phone lines which enable family members and others to pass on urgent information when they have concerns.